-Members of the community are currently being invited to put forward a submission to the government in relation to the proposed declaration of the Illawarra Offshore Electricity Infrastructure Zone.
-This is our first opportunity to have our say on the declaration of this Zone.
+Members of the community were invited to put forward a submission in relation to the proposed declaration of the Illawarra Offshore Electricity Infrastructure Zone.
+This was our first opportunity to have our say on the declaration of this Zone.
+In the diagram above, further opportunities for consultation are indicated throughout each stage of the offshore renewable project regulatory roadmap.